Editor’s Note: This post was updated on September 8, 2018 for accuracy and comprehensiveness. It was originally published on September 22, 2016.

 1) Keep a food journal

-Start by re-examining your food choices.
+Start by re-examining your food choices and your calorie intake.
 You can keep yourself accountable by logging your food intake using a food diary.
-One study in the American Journal of Preventive Medicine showed that the more diligently participants tracked their food intake, the greater amount of weight loss they experienced.
+One study in the American Journal of Preventive Medicine showed that the more diligently participants tracked their food and calorie intake, the greater amount of weight loss they experienced.

 It’s not uncommon to think your diet is better than it really is, or that you’re consuming less calories than you really are.
 This is very important because generally speaking, if you want to lose body fat, you need to be in a caloric deficit – that is, consuming less calories than you burn.